Last updated 2026-05-05

 Code: submit a response

-The core write is one transaction: submitResponse(requestId, score, responseURI).
-The function takes the request you’re answering, your 0–100 score, and an optional URI pointing at your report.
+The core write is one transaction: validationResponse(requestHash, response, responseURI, responseHash, tag).
+The function takes the request hash you’re answering, your 0–100 score, a URI pointing at your report, a hash for that report, and the tag you scored.

 npm install viem@^2.21.0